Servicing the communities of Allen Park, Southgate, Riverview, and Wyandotte

 13 Tips on How to Find a Lost Cat (Catster.com)

 If you find your pet, please be sure to get ID tags (and keep the contact information current) and/or a microchip.
 Remember to register the microchip with the company that produced it and, again, to keep the information current.
 If you do not know if your pet has a microchip or which company produced the microchip, have a vet scan your pet for you.

-Additionally, to increase the likelihood of the animal being reunited with its owner, you can create an ad on Craigslist (or another website) for a found pet, and, in addition, post the animal on social media such as Facebook, especially on pages/groups where lost pets can be posted to the community.
+Additionally, to increase the likelihood of the animal being reunited with its owner, you can create an ad on Craigslist (or another website, such as PawBoost) for a found pet, and, in addition, post the animal on social media such as Facebook, especially on pages/groups where lost pets can be posted to the community.
 Be sure to include a picture if possible since descriptions of an animal can vary greatly from person to person.